 As I thought about this incident later, it occurred to me that the important word was "act."
 My friend acts toward people; most of us react toward them.

-He has a sense of inner balance which is lacking in most of us; he knows who he is, what he stands for, how he should behave.
-He refuses to return incivility for incivility, because then he would no longer be in command of his own conduct.
+He has a sense of inner balance that is lacking in most of us; he knows who he is, what he stands for, and how he should behave.
+He refuses to return incivility for incivility because then he would no longer be in command of his own conduct.
 When we are enjoined in the Bible to return good for evil, we look upon this as a moral injunction - which it is.
 But it is also a psychological prescription for our emotional health.